Lightning Decision Jam

 - The issues have to be solved fast.

-- The participants tend to endless discussion.
+- The participants tend to have an endless discussions.

 - The participants have a rough understanding of the issues.

-- There is only very short time.
+- There is only a very short time.

 - Supports the participants in a conflict-free and appreciative discussion process.